neomedia6989/docs-2/docs/introduction/playback.md

 Without getting too technical, each client (PC, TV, phone, web player, etc.) and the different Plex apps have different capabilities based on your device's codec support.
 What this means is that if you attempt to play a video (encoded in the H.265 codec) on a given device, but this client doesn't support that codec, it will transcode it to a different codec that it can play, once again requiring server resources and lowering quality.
 The main things to look for in regards to client support include the following:

-- **Codec support:** The client needs support the codecs used in your media files to avoid transcoding.
+- [x] **Codec support:** The client needs support the codecs used in your media files to avoid transcoding.
 Common codecs include H.264, H.265 (HEVC), and VP9.
-- **Audio support:** The client needs support the audio formats used in your media files.
+- [x] **Audio support:** The client needs support the audio formats used in your media files.
 Common audio formats include AAC, AC3, EAC3, and DTS.
-- **Subtitle support:** The client needs to be able to display subtitles for any media files you watch without the need for transcoding.
+- [x] **Subtitle support:** The client needs to be able to display subtitles for any media files you watch without the need for transcoding.
-- **HDR support:** If you are watching HDR content, the client needs support HDR playback to ensure the best possible viewing experience.
+- [x] **HDR support:** If you are watching HDR content, the client needs support HDR playback to ensure the best possible viewing experience.
 This is very important in regards to DolbyVision.
-- **Resolution support:** The client needs be able to handle the resolution of your media files without the need for transcoding.
-For example, if you are watching 4K content, the client should be able to play it without downsampling it to 1080p.
+- [x] **Resolution support:** The client needs be able to handle the resolution of your media files without the need for transcoding.
+For example, if you are watching 4K content, the client needs to be able to play it without downsampling it to 1080p.

 #### Subtitles